What Is a Deck Boat? Distinctive Characteristics for an Amazing Ride

 When we talk about motor speed, we're also talking about the fun you can have on deck boats.

 Deck boats are great for activities like fishing.
 You might even consider buying a trolling motor.
 With a powerful motor, they're quite capable of water sports such as waterskiing, wakeboarding and tubing.

-How about mounts for cutting boards or coolers so your drinks don't get shaken up before you're even able to take a sip.
+How about cup holders or mounts for cutting boards or coolers so your drinks don't get shaken up before you're even able to take a sip?
 There are endless accessories you can install or take on your deck boat rides.

 Deck boats are made for entertaining people and their accessories are made to accentuate and optimize this experience.
 Have fun with it!

 Don't forget, though, that with great fun comes great responsibility.
 If you're the deck boat captain, you need to take responsibility for everyone along for the ride.
 That means laying the ground rules, encouraging safe behavior and not taking risks that can put people in danger.

 Lots of craftsmanship, care and detail go into building each one, so make your purchase count.
 Ensure your deck boat's purchase is one with a trust-worthy brand.

-- Bayliner: One of the bigger names, and it has the largest selection of boats.
+- Bayliner: One of the bigger names, it also has the largest selection of boats.

 - Boston Whaler: More luxurious models that have made a name for themselves when it comes to fishing.